0x00000002/read/idempotency.md

 1. The application sends a request to create an order, the request is executed for tens of seconds for some reason, the order is slowly created;
 2. The user can't do anything in the application without ordering a taxi, so he decides to unload the application from memory completely;
 3. the user reopens the application, makes a request to GET /v1/orders, and does not receive the currently created order because it has not been created yet;
-4. The user thinks that the application has glitched and makes the order again, this time the order is created quickly;
+4. The user thinks that the application has failed and makes the order again, this time the order is created quickly;
-5. The creation of the first order sagged, and the order was created to the end;
+5. The creation of the first order unstucked, and the order was finally created;
-6. Two taxis arrive at the passenger's place.
+6. Two taxis arrive at the passenger's location.

 ### Scenario 2: A cancelled taxi arrives

-1. The application sends a request to create an order, the order is created, but the mobile network is attached, and the application does not receive an answer about the successful creation of the order;
+1. The application sends a request to create an order, the order is created, but the mobile network is lagging, and the application does not receive an answer about the successful creation of the order;
 2. The dispatcher or the user cancels the order via the fur for some reason: the order is canceled as deleting a line from the database table;
 3. The application sends a second order creation request: the request is successfully executed and another order is created, because the key and potentialities stored in the previous order no longer exist in the table.